rhyslwells/Data-Archive/content/Drafts/Interpretable Decision Trees/Interpretable Decision Trees.md

 grid_search.fit(X_train, y_train)
 ```

-The `Best` model from the grid search uses the following hyperparameters:
+Our `Best` model from the grid search uses the following hyperparameters:

 | Hyperparameter      | Value |
 | ------------------- | ----- |